justinjabo250/justinjabo250/README.md

 </br>

-##  Team Management and Product management Skills and Competence:
+##  Team Management and IT Product management Skills and Competence:

 </br>